 You may be able to reduce your blood pressure by making changes to your lifestyle.
-But most people need to take medicines too.
+But most people need to take medications too.

 There are lots of things you can do to reduce your blood pressure.

-If you are overweight, losing some weight, even a couple of kilograms, may help to bring your blood pressure down.
-If you are being treated for high blood pressure, losing weight may make the treatment work better and reduce how much of the medicine you need.
+If you are overweight, losing some weight, even four or five pounds, may help to bring your blood pressure down.
+If you are being treated for high blood pressure, losing weight may make the treatment work better and reduce how much of the medication you need.